valera-rozuvan-archive/simple_rbac/README.md

     ...

 b.)
 Make sure Yii's database connection settings are configured properly.
 Simple RBAC module requires a database connection to store the necessary tables and data.
-For example (in the file 'protected/config/main.php'):
+For example:

     ...
     'components' => array(